kjames2001/My-PORTABLE-PVE-setup/README.md

 Power: DC 12v5a or 20v or PD 55w TYPE-C*

-Bios: supports WOL/PXE and start on power up
+Bios: supports WOL/PXE and start on power restore

 Any spec with a * at the end is part of the reason i choosed it as my portable nas/server solusion.